elunna/nerfhack-changelog/README.md

 * Strength gain nerfs: giant corpses have less of a chance of conferring strength gain (from 50% to 25%) (SLASHEM)
 * HP gains from healing potions are subject to nurse dancing limits, but the limit is always observed as if the players level is maxed out at 30.
 * Falling downstairs does more damage - 2d3 instead of 1d3.
 (K-Mod)
-* Half-physical damage and half-spell damage have been adjusted to only provide quarter (1/4) damage reduction.
 * Don't allow stunned jumping; and confused jumping has a 20% chance to fail (Evil)

 ### Slow Luck timeouts (modified)